openfaas/openfaas.github.io/_posts/2022-05-27-pro-components-with-faasd.md

 ## Deploying additional services on faasd
 By default faasd runs a stack of services that make up the core of OpenFaaS.
 It uses a subset of directives from the [compose-spec](https://compose-spec.io/) to define these services in a docker-compose.yaml file.
 You can extend this file to deploy additional services.

 > The book, [Serverless For Everyone Else](https://openfaas.gumroad.com/l/serverless-for-everyone-else), has a complete chapter on how to add additional services and containers to faasd.
-It includes examples for running Grafana, Potgresql, Influxdb and Redis.
+It includes examples for running Grafana, PotgresSQL, Influxdb and Redis.

 In order to run the pro components, an [OpenFaaS Pro license](https://www.openfaas.com/support/) is required.
 This license file will have to be created on the faasd host at `/var/lib/faasd/secrets/openfaas-license`.

 ## The dashboard
 OpenFaaS recently released a new UI Dashboard.
-The dashboard offers you a nice visual way te discover deployed functions.
-It alows you to see the deployed functions per namespace and shows you the total invocation count and replica count of each function along with some other metadata.
+The dashboard offers you a nice visual way to discover deployed functions.
+It enables you to see the deployed functions per namespace and shows you the total invocation count and replica count of each function along with some other rich metadata.

 ![An overview of functions](/images/2022-05-faasd-pro/functions-overview.png)
 > An overview of functions